Dennis Quaid Talks About ‘A Dog’s Purpose’ Controversy, ‘I Don’t Think This Video Tells The Whole Story’

 Quaid’s comments come just a few days after the film’s producer Gavin Palone wrote a lengthy op-ed on The Hollywood Reporter discussing the movie.
 He echoed Quaid’s comments, saying he never saw the animals being mistreated by anyone.

-Palone said he did review the clip and said what was seen was inexcusable.
+Palone said he did review the clip and said what was seen is inexcusable.
 Hercules should have never been forced into the water, he said, and then explained the circumstances that led to the dog being frightened while shooting the scene.
 As Dennis said, there was more to the story than what the TMZ video portrayed.

 “The dog trainer should have stopped trying to get the dog to go in the water as soon as the dog seemed uncomfortable, and the trainers should have had support under the dog as soon as he came to the side of the pool and/or had less turbulence in the water so he never would have gone under,” Palone wrote.